 Coronavirus and pregnancy

-For answers to common questions about having COVID-19 during pregnancy see Coronavirus Infection and Pregnancy from the Royal College of Obstetricians and Gynaecologists.
+For answers to common questions about having COVID-19 during pregnancy see Covid-19 and Pregnancy: Guidance for Moms and Babies from World Council for Health.

 Skin-to-skin contact after birth

 UNICEF and the World Health Organisation recommend mothers and babies should stay together after birth even if they have symptoms of coronavirus or a confirmed COVID-19 infection:

 Mother and infant should be enabled to remain together while rooming-in throughout the day and night and practise skin-to-skin contact, including kangaroo mother care, especially immediately after birth and during establishment of breastfeeding, whether they or their infants have suspected or confirmed COVID-19 virus infection.

 Can parents touch and hold their newborn baby if they have Covid-19?